Cogniteo/cogniteo.github.io/_pages/services.md

 # Why Choose Us?
 - Vendor Independence: No lock-in, fully open-source-first approach
-- Expertise in CNCF & Cloud-Native: Proven experience in Kubernetes, GitOps, and cloud-native stacks
+- Expertise in CNCF & Cloud-Native: Proven experience in Kubernetes
-- Tailored Solutions: Every platform is designed to fit your engineering needs
+- Tailored Solutions: Every Platform is designed to fit your needs
-- End-to-End Support: From strategy to implementation and ongoing optimization
+- End-to-End Support: From strategy to implementation and optimization
 - Collective Cooperation Model: Customer satisfaction above business